MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 Your bot can use various identity providers to access resources on behalf of a user, such as Microsoft Entra ID and many other OAuth providers.

-The Mooncake environment uses a redirect URL that is different from the ones used for other environments.
+The Microsoft Azure Cloud uses a redirect URL that is different from the ones used for other environments.
-When configuring your bot for authentication within the Mooncake environment, use `https://token.botframework.azure.cn/.auth/web/redirect` as the OAuth redirect URL and follow the steps in how to [add authentication to your bot](v4sdk/bot-builder-authentication.md).
+To configuring your bot for authentication, use `https://token.botframework.azure.cn/.auth/web/redirect` as the OAuth redirect URL and follow the steps in how to [add authentication to your bot](v4sdk/bot-builder-authentication.md).

 ---